dexidp/dex/connector/ssh/README.md

     # Challenge TTL in seconds for challenge/response auth (default: 300)
     challenge_ttl: 600

-    # OAuth2 client IDs allowed to use this connector
+    # OAuth2 client IDs allowed to use this connector (legacy - use allowed_audiences instead)
     allowed_clients:
       - "kubectl"
       - "my-k8s-client"